techpines/asset-rack/README.md

 ```
 ### The Static Web is:

-* __blisteringly fast__
-* __ultra efficient__
-* __cutting edge__
+The Static Web is __blisteringly fast__.
+The Static Web is  __ultra efficient__.
+The Static Web is __cutting edge__.
+And now it has a hero.

 The Static-Web is an amazing, modern, high-performance, platform for delivering apps and services.
-But before you dive head first into the deep end, you need to start with the basics.
+But before you dive-in head first, you need to start with the basics.
 You need to understand the fundamental building block of the static web, the asset.

 ## What is an Asset?